 Aging Population: A Looming Crisis - Grappling with Rapidly Rising Senior Population

-The rapid increase in the senior population presents a looming crisis, placing unprecedented demands on long-term health care, social services, and economies worldwide.
-As nations grapple with this age wave, proactive strategies you can take now will better position you and your family.
+The rapid increase in the senior population presents a looming crisis.
+This change will put unprecedented demands on the long-term health care system.
+As nations grapple with the age wave, proactive strategies can put you and your family in a better position.

 As we wake up each morning, do we feel a little older?
 Do we see a new gray hair and feel a new ache or pain?
 We are not alone.
 America, and the world, is getting older.